What are Anal Fissures?

 An anal fissure is a tear in the thin tissue or muscles that surrounds the anus.
 It occurs when hard or large stools pass during a bowel movement and tear the mucosa with friction.
 In some cases, the tear would spread into the internal anal sphincter that closes the anus, which will cause involuntary spasms.
 The constant constriction and trauma delays the healing period for the anal fissure.

-Depending on the severity of the tear, symptoms of anal fissure can range from slight discomfort to extreme pain at the anus.
-The pain occurs during and after the passage of a bowel movement and can last for as long as hours.
-Bleeding may also occur and appear visible on the stool or the used toilet paper.
-Other signs and symptoms include irritation or itching around the anus, an extended lump or growth of skin tag near the anal fissure, and a prominent crack in the skin near the anus.
+Depending on what is the severity of the tear, symptoms relating to anal fissure can range from a slight discomfort to extreme pain at the anus.
+The pain occurs during and after the passage of a bowel movement and can last even for hours.
+Bleeding may also be present and appear visible on the stool or the used toilet paper.
+Other signs and symptoms include the feeling of irritation or itching around the anus, an extended lump, skin growth, or skin tag near the anal fissure, and a prominent crack in the skin.

 Acute anal fissures can heal on their own within six weeks when patients with the ailment follow appropriate self-care methods, such as increasing fiber intake or soaking the rectal area in warm water (sitz baths).
 If the anal fissure is caused by diarrhea or constipation, changing the diet can help to relieve the stress on the anal fissure.